twitter/vireo/README.md

       auto binary = muxer();
       // save to file
       util::save(out, binary);
-      cout << "Done" << endl;
     }
 ```

 ## Build a HelloWorld Application with Vireo

-You can built your own application simply by using `pkg-config`.
+You can build your own application simply by using `pkg-config`.
 Just make sure you add the Vireo install directory to your `PKG_CONFIG_PATH` if you did not install Vireo to a path where `pkg-config` is already looking at.

 To build the examples provided in [Code Examples](#code-examples) section, simply execute the following: